ronoel/bolt-protocol/guides/pay-fee-with-sbtc.md

-# How to Pay Transaction Fees with sBTC for Any Contract
+# How to Enable Users to Pay Transaction Fees with sBTC in Your Wallet on Stacks

-This guide explains how wallets and dApps can use Bolt Protocol to submit contract calls to *any* Stacks smart contract, paying transaction fees in sBTC instead of STX.
+This guide explains how wallet developers can integrate Bolt Protocol to allow users to pay transaction fees with sBTC (instead of STX) for *any* Stacks smart contract call.

 ---

 ## Overview

-Bolt Protocol enables wallets and users to pay transaction fees in sBTC for any contract call on the Stacks blockchain.
+Bolt Protocol enables wallets to let users pay transaction fees in sBTC for any contract call on the Stacks blockchain.
 Users deposit sBTC into a personal Fee Fund managed by Bolt, and all transactions submitted through the Bolt API will consume fees from this fund.

 ---

-## Step 1: Top Up Your Fee Fund
+## Step 1: Top Up the User's Fee Fund

-To pay transaction fees in sBTC, you must first deposit sBTC into your Fee Fund.
+To pay transaction fees in sBTC, users must first deposit sBTC into their Fee Fund.

 Call the `deposit-fee-fund` function on the Bolt Protocol smart contract: